 A unit of Malaysia's Genting, Southeast Asia's biggest gaming group, is making a renewed play for operations in Miami, after previous plans for a USD$3.1 billion resort two years ago failed to work out.

-Genting Malaysia, a 47.1 percent subsidiary of Genting, on Thursday formalized an agreement with three US horse-racing associations to build a Miami resort offering slot machines and off-track betting.
+Genting Malaysia, a 47.1 percent subsidiary of Genting, on Thursday formalised an agreement with three US horse-racing associations to build a Miami resort offering slot machines and off-track betting.

 Miami is an important gaming market with dog racing and horse racing well established and Genting's slot machine-focused facility would fit well with the older demographic of gamblers in the city.
-Genting's previous plans were criticized by local leaders as out of scale with the neighborhood.
+Genting's previous plans were criticised by local leaders as out of scale with the neighbourhood.

 Genting's original plan for a USD$3.1 billion resort envisioned several skyscrapers and two condominium towers and would have been one of the largest developments in Florida's history.
 The revised plans call for a casino with 2,000 slot machines as part of a smaller leisure and entertainment resort.

 "We've been optimistic about Miami, but they've put a lot of money in there.
 This is a last ditch attempt to make things work, they're trying every avenue they can," said an analyst who did not want to be named.